About JAC website multilingualization

 -

-The marriage relationship must be established under Japanese law.
+A legal marriage relationship must be established in Japan.

-(2) Have the ability to support specified skilled workers.
+(2) Specified Skilled Worker have the ability to support them;

-Dependent Stay is a status of residence issued to dependent family members of foreigners who have obtained a visa and are working in Japan.
+Family Stay is a status of residence issued to dependents of foreigners who have obtained a visa and are working in Japan.

-Specified Skilled Worker (ii) are required to have the ability to support their families.
+Specified Skilled Worker (ii) must have the ability to support a family member.

 https://www.moj.go.jp/isa/applications/status/dependent.html